-The longer you agitate, the lower the grade of material becomes as you progress.
+The longer you agitate, the lower the grade of the material becomes as you progress.
 It is advised to have a large workspace available to move your piles and check for color changes.
 As you start the color will be a pale cream to a blonde color.
-As your agitation continues, you may begin to notice the sift on the workspace to take a green hue.
+As your agitation continues, you may begin to notice the sift on the workspace take a green hue.
 This is when you are introducing more contaminant and plant material, so it is advised to sift that into a separate pile or decide that the dry ice extraction is complete.

 Tip: Freezing your buds prior to dry ice sift extraction will help speed up the sifting process as the resin will be more delicate due to frozen temperatures.

 Many sifters will grade based on time.
-They will agitate gently for 1 minute and consider that their top-grade sift.
-Followed by another 2 minutes in a separate pile, that will be their mid-grade sift.
-Finally, a more vigorous 2-minute agitation to finish off with a low-grade sift or kief like a product.
+They will agitate gently for 1 minute and consider their top-grade sift.
+Followed by another 2 minutes in a separate pile, which will be their mid-grade sift.
+Finally, a more vigorous 2-minute agitation to finish off with a low-grade sift or kief-like product.

 As for grading your sift with individual bubble hash bags.
 Agitating in a 73-micron bag will yield the highest quality sift comprising of mostly resin heads.
-The 160-micron bag will give you a mix of resin heads and some contaminant.
+The 160-micron bag will give you a mix of resin heads and some contaminants.
 The 220-micron bag will give you the best yields with the most amount of contaminant mixed in with the resin heads.

 Notice: Water is not used in the dry ice sift extraction process.